-- 4-Cycle Engines: Drain your fuel tank.
-Fill with fresh gasoline with an octane level or 87-grade or higher.
+- 4-Cycle Engine: Fill with fresh gasoline with an 87 octane or higher.
 Choose a gas with an ethanol level no greater than 10%.
 Find more information on the correct fuel for your gas snowblower here.

 Most current snowblower models use a 4-cycle engine.
 You will have a fill port for oil and a separate fill port for fuel.
 Refer to your operator’s manual if you are unsure what type of engine is on your snowblower.

-- 2-Cycle Engines: Drain you fuel tank.
-Fill with an oil and gas mix following the recommended manufacturer ratio of oil to gas.
+- 2-Cycle Engine: Fill with an oil and gas mix following the recommended manufacturer ratio of oil to gas.
 An indication you are running a 2-cycle engine is a single fill port for both oil and fuel.

-You may find the fuel to oil mix ration listed on your fuel cap.
+You may find the fuel-to-oil mix ratio listed on your fuel cap.
 If you are unsure what type of engine you have, refer to your owner’s manual.

 Ethanol attracts moisture from the air.
-When that moisture evaporates, a gummy residue is left behind that can be left in the fuel system to clog fuel lines, filters and the carburetor.
+When that moisture evaporates, a gummy residue is left behind that can be left in the fuel system to clog fuel lines and the carburetor.

-- Remove the old fuel, flush the tank and add fresh fuel with a fuel additive to help clean the fuel system and remove moisture.
+- Remove the old fuel and add fresh fuel with a fuel additive to help clean the fuel system and remove moisture.

 - Try to clean the cap to open up the vent.